At Sweeney Merrigan Law, we take pride in our achievements and settlements earned on behalf of clients.

 We are trial attorneys and going to trial is what we prepare to do at all times, from the moment you retain us as your attorney.

 Typically, when alternative dispute resolution agreements are not met, the case will proceed to trial.
-A personal injury trial can be as short as a day or as long as a couple of weeks.
+In Boston, Massachussetts, a personal injury trial can be as short as a day or as long as a couple of weeks.

 The length of the trial will be determined not only be the complexity of the case, but also by the courtʼs schedule and whether the court allows the trial to span over the course of consecutive full days or if the trial will be held on consecutive half days.